Strange, Rare, Endangered Species: Amphibians, Reptiles, Birds, Mammals and More Rare Animals | WebEcoist

 Albino Dolphin!

-The world's only pink Bottlenose dolphin which was discovered in an inland lake in Louisiana, USACAT COMMUNICATION
+The world's only pink Bottlenose dolphin which was discovered in an inland lake in Louisiana, USA

 The Russian geneticist Dmitri Belyaev provided a very interesting potential explanation.
 Genetics at the time was preoccupied with easily measurable traits that could be passed on - if you bred dogs, you could pick the biggest puppies, breed them, and they would produce bigger dogs on average.
 Fine.
 But that is selection of a single simple trait, something that likely did not require that many genes to “switch” in order for the puppies to be bigger.